ironfugu/about-us/leading.md

 * Understands the unique skillsets of each team member and how they fit on the team
 * Keep up to date on the latest tecniques in hiring, mentoring and growing people
 * Promotes a diversity of thought and experience

+### Common Traits

+* Lives and breathes our Core Values and Behaviors
+* Embraces autonomy, master and purpose for oneself and the team
+* Helps promote psychological safety among team members